remind101/deploy/README.md

 $ deploy -ref=master -env=staging remind101/r101-api
 ```

-Deploy the current git branch to staging.
-This requires that you're within a git repo:
+An empty `-ref` flag can mean one of two things:

+1. If you're within a git repo, it defaults to the current git commit.
+2. If you're not within a git repo, then it defaults to `master`.

 ```console
 $ deploy -env=staging remind101/r101-api